The predators below are especially difficult to guard against – they're wolves in sheep's clothing.

 ONE POSSIBLE SOLUTION for home-based sales is to have friends or neighbors nearby – but not too near (so they can always get away to call police) whenever a stranger is visiting you – any stranger (females or even kids often work with male predators).
 This ruins a criminal’s anonymity and isolation advantages and will deter many such criminals.

 • Paul Williford, a Tulsa World newspaper deliveryman, raped and killed two women on his delivery route.
 His employer had never checked his record as a prison parolee for felony assault.
-Williford gained access to a victim’s homes by purposely not delivering her paper so that she would call him to ask for it.
-When she called, he’d deliver the paper and gain entry.
+Williford watched for single women and gained access to a victim’s home by purposely not delivering her paper so that she would call him to ask for it.
+Then he’d deliver the paper and gain entry when she opened the door.

 • Sue Weaver called for an air conditioning repairman from a well-known Florida company.
 He cleaned Weaver's air ducts, then returned to rape and kill her.
 His employer never checked his background as a convicted sex offender.